 I make my way into the caverns.

 Wait!
 There is someone here!
 I startle a figure in a white robe.
-This person immediately flees down an adjoining path so I chase after him, only to find the path leads to a maglev platform.
+This person immediately flees down an adjoining path so I chase after him, only to find the path leads to a tram platform.
 I arrive just in time to see the person looking over his shoulder at me as he escapes in the tram car.

 I decide to let him go for now and go back into the passage, and then into the room where he must have come from originally.